omeka/omeka-s-enduser/docs/s-planning-tips.md

 ## Resources

 **What will you do with items in this website?**
-[Items](content/items.md) are the building blocks of Omeka S. What sort of [resource templates](content/resource-template.md) will you want to create and use to fully describe your items?
+[Items](content/items.md) are the building blocks of Omeka S. They are often sorted by [class](glossary#class), which frequently indicates the material type: still image, video, audio, physical object, location, event, person.
+What sort of [templates](content/resource-template.md) will you want to create to consistently describe your items, and will you want a template for each class?
 Any item you include on an Omeka S will have a public item show page, so try to ensure that the information in an item's metadata can stand on its own.

 **What will you do with item sets?**
 You can use [item sets](content/item-sets.md) to group items to be included on a [site](sites/index.md), and they can be a way to guide visitors' browsing on your sites.
 For some sites, item sets are robust resources themselves.